 The Faculty of Science and Engineering at QMUL has recently committed to an investment of over £25 million into its buildings, equipment and teaching practices to ensure that our students are taught using the most advanced teaching methods in first-class laboratories.
 In 2018, a £5 million refurbishment of the undergraduate teaching labs in the Joseph Priestley building was undertaken to ensure students could continue to learn in a state-of-the-art environment.

-- You can find out more about our chemistry research on the School's Chemistry and Biochemistry research department page
+- You can find out more about our research on our Chemistry reseach page and Biochemistry research page.

 If you have questions about this programme which you would like to put to Dr Lesley Howell, MSc Chemical Research Programme Director, please contact: